lewisisgood/linux-server-configuration/README.md

 # Linux Server Configuration
 Information for Linux Server Configuration project for Udacity.

-Secure an Ubuntu instance in Amazon Lightsail, and deploy an appication to the web via Heroku (in this case, the Item Catalog app).
+Secure an Ubuntu instance in Amazon Lightsail, and deploy an appication to the web (in this case, the Item Catalog app).

 ## Accessing the App
 The IP address and SSH port so your server can be accessed by the reviewer: